Charting the path to Carbon Neutral by 2050.

 The Office of Sustainability & Environment tracks and measures Seattle's greenhouse gas emissions on a regular basis.
 Called greenhouse gas inventories, these reports identify the source and amount of greenhouse gas production across the city of Seattle, as well as from city operations.
 Greenhouse gas inventories inform planning and help monitor progress made toward our climate protection goals.

 OSE conducts a community greenhouse gas inventory every three to four years.
-The 2012 inventory will be completed this spring.

 Municipal Operations Inventory